ericyu423/openGLES2/README.md

 todo list:

-* figure out how buffer interact with transformations
+* figure out how buffer interact with transformations //done june 10th
-* move shape around the screen
+* move shape around the screen //done june 10th with buffer data
-* add textures
+* add textures //done june 10th, work with buffer data
 * duplicate model (by accepting user input)
 //done, important: set transformation matrix back to identiy before doing new operations

 * explosion with time and recover with time
 * add gravity and bounce to sprites and edges